bbbbbr/pandocs/src/Four_Player_Adapter.md

 The DMG-07 protocol can be divided into 2 sections, the "ping" phase, and the "transmission" phase.
 The initial ping phase involves sending packets back and forth between connected Game Boys probing for their current connection status.
-Afterwards, the DMG-07 is switched to the "transmission" phase where the Game Boys exchange data across the link cable network.
+Afterwards, the DMG-07 is switched to the transmission phase where the Game Boys exchange data across the link cable network.
+Later, connected Game Boys may restart the ping phase by sending specific commands.

-An important thing to note is that all Game Boys transfer data across the DMG-07 in external clock mode (bit 0 of the [SC] set to 0) with the clock source provided by the DMG-07.
+An important thing to note is that all Game Boys transfer data across the DMG-07 in external clock mode (bit 0 of [SC] set to 0) with the clock source provided by the DMG-07.
 Trying to send data via internal clock mode results in garbage data and should not be used.

 ## Ping Phase

-When the DMG-07 is powered up it will begin operation by automatically sending out "ping" packets periodically.
-In order to receive these ping packets a connected Game Boy should use external clock mode (bit 0 of [SC] set to 0) and request a transfer (bit 7 of [SC] set to 1).
+When the DMG-07 is powered up it will begin operation by automatically sending out ping packets periodically on every port.
+In order to start receiving these ping packets a connected Game Boy should use external clock mode (bit 0 of [SC] set to 0) and request a transfer (bit 7 of [SC] set to 1).

-All connected Game Boys will receive 4 bytes as part of the ping packet.
+All connected Game Boys will receive 4 bytes for each ping packet.
-Transfer of the 4 bytes is not spread evenly over the packet interval, instead transfer is clustered at the start of the time period followed by a much longer delay.
+Transfer of the 4 bytes is not spread evenly over the packet time period, instead transfer is clustered at the start followed by a much longer delay.

 The power-up timing for ping packets is as follows:
 - Serial Clock period: 15.95 microseconds (62.66 KHz)